Maxwidlundstark/funny-quiz/README.md

 ![Incorrect answer image](https://github.com/Maxwidlundstark/funny-quiz/blob/main/docs/incorrect%20answer.PNG)

 - __Next Question button__
-  - The next quieston button appears when the user clicks on a answer, this will guide the users to move on in the quiz.
+  - The next question button appears when the user clicks on an answer, this will guide the users to move on in the quiz.
-  - when an answer is selected it appears automatically.
+  - When an answer is selected it appears automatically.

 ![Next question image](https://github.com/Maxwidlundstark/funny-quiz/blob/main/docs/next-question.PNG)